 The BSc (Hons) Child Health Nursing course enables students to gain an Honours degree and a professional qualification recordable with the Nursing and Midwifery Council (NMC).
+The course is underpinned by the requirements of the NMC (2010) Standards for Pre-Registration Nursing Education.
 The course is concerned with supporting the development of the knowledge and skills required to respond to health care needs of children and young people and their family/carer(s) in a variety of settings.
 Contemporary nursing practice is based upon sound theoretical foundations based in the life sciences, knowledge of interpersonal working, problem solving and ethical reasoning.
-The programme team, in partnership with colleagues from practice and service users, have been involved in the design of the course which will enable the student to become an informed, innovative, motivated, confident and above all competent practitioner.
+The programme team, in partnership with colleagues from practice and service users, have been involved in the design of the course which will enable the student to become an informed, innovative, motivated, confident and above all competent Child Health Nurse.

 Why study this course?